-- Use the Type Editor to open a type and view its fields, including its properties and access rights.
-For information on using the Type Editor, see "Using the Type Editor" on page 88 for more information. - View possible values for each field in the Item Browser.
+Use the Type Editor to open a type and view its fields, including its properties and access rights.
+For information on using the Type Editor, see "Using the Type Editor" on page 90 for more information.

+Note: View possible values for each field in the Item Browser.
 For information on accessing the Item Browser, refer to the TrackRecord User's Guide.
-In order to view a complete list of data types, select the Show All check box. - Identify the fields in the sample database you wish to keep, rename, add, delete, and move. - Specify which groups should be able to view each field.
+In order to view a complete list of data types, select the Show All check box.
+This function is not available in Track-Record duing a CARS engagement.

+- Identify the fields in the sample database you wish to keep, rename, add, delete, and move. - Specify which groups should be able to view each field.
 TrackRecord allows you to hide certain fields from users. - Identify all possible values of each field you will be using. - Note the fields in the sample database which should have properties changed.
 This depends upon the possible values for a field.
-Some considerations include: - Is the field required?
+Some considerations include: - ♦ Is the field required?